CyrilCermak/modular_architecture_on_ios/README.md

 14 Pro is clearly visible here.
 The older device launches the same application (four-layer modular with dynamic linking) about 10 times slower than the new device, while the iPhone Xs is about half as fast as the latest iPhone.
-While the iPhone 6s takes 14.4 s to launch the four-layer modular application with dynamic linking, the iPhone Xs takes 2.94 s and the iPhone 14 Pro takes 1.54 s.
+While the iPhone 6s takes 14.4s to launch the four-layer modular application with dynamic linking, the iPhone Xs takes 2.94s and the iPhone 14 Pro takes 1.54s.
 This reduction in launch time for the newer iPhone models is greater than the improvement in device specifications over the years.